In Memoriam

 Matthew "Mully" Mullinax

-Mullinax joined the United States Army, faithfully serving his country for four years as an Infantryman.
-His passion in life was music, and having taught himself how to play the guitar, he would always be known as a well-established guitar player.
+Mullinax joined the United States Army and faithfully served his country as an infantryman for four years.
+His passion in life was music, and having taught himself to play the guitar, he was always known as a well-established guitarist.
 Mullinax overdosed in 2020.
 He was 34 years old.

 Mullinax was also a talented amateur rapper.